neurovisionhub/dft-running-time-prediction/README.md

 Directory data-web contains:

-[+] Queries Trec09 processed for ClueWeb and Gov2
+*  Queries Trec09 processed for ClueWeb and Gov2
-[+] Descriptors of terms with baseline technique (ClueWeb/Gov2 - BM25/TFIDF) and query 42 descriptors.
+* Descriptors of terms with baseline technique (for ClueWeb/Gov2 - BM25/TFIDF) and query 42 descriptors.
-[+] Baseline technique query descriptors computed for k = 10,100,1000,10000 for ClueWeb with BM2
+* Baseline technique query descriptors computed for k = 10,100,1000,10000 for ClueWeb with BM25

 <!-- CONTRIBUTING -->
 ## Contributing